Topical Clusters

 2. Click ➕ Add Topic at top of middle column

-3. Complete form with URL, Intent, Journey Stage, Keyword
+3. Complete form with URL, Intent, Journey Stage, and Keyword

-4. Save to slot topic under chosen cluster
+4. Save to add topic under chosen cluster

 Creating subtopics: